Metaform/edc-protocols/specifications/negotiation/contract.negotiation.binding.https.md

 If a client or provider connector makes a request that results in an invalid contract negotiation state transition as defined by the Contract Negotiation Protocol, it must return an HTTP code 400 (Bad Request) with an NegotiationErrorMessage in the response body.

+### 2.3 Authorization

+All requests should use the `Authorizartion` header to include authorization data as specified by an authorization protocol such as [OAuth2](https://www.rfc-editor.org/rfc/rfc6749)
+.
+The `Authorization` HTTP header is optional if the connector does not require authorization.
+This specification does not mandate the use of a particular authorization standard.

 ### 2.4 The provider `negotiations` resource

 #### 2.4.1 GET